mathiasvkaiz/robond-robotic-arm-pick-and-place-p2/writeup.md

 ```

-A generalized homogenous transformation matrix is shown in following image:
+A generalized homogenous transformation matrix between neighbor links is shown in following image:
 ![alt text][image2]

-The overall way from base_link to Grapper with respect to pose (position and orientation) is shown following:
+The overall matrix from base_link to Grapper with respect to pose (position and orientation) is shown following:
 ![alt text][image3]

 The transformation matrix from base link to EE is derived in `IK_server.py` code line 170.